1. Is there any legislation relating to working from home in your country?

 The general rule is that working from home must be implemented in the employment contract, whereas certain aspects of it may be addressed in a by-law.

-In case that an existing employee will start to work from home, a new contract will be required since a change in the place of work represents a change in a crucial part of an employment contract.
+If an existing employee begins to work from home, a new contract will be required since a change in the place of work represents a change in a crucial part of an employment contract.

-It is generally not possible for the employer to unilaterally insist the employee work from home.
-However, under certain circumstances it may do so (see below under point 3).
+It is generally not possible for the employer to unilaterally insist that an employee work from home.
+However, under certain circumstances, the employer may do so (see point 3 below).

 3. Can an employer force an employee to work from home?